KangyeolLee/SM-ChatBot-Mini-Project/README.md

 ### We solve it!
 - You don't need to check the homapage periodically anymore.
-- Our chat bot will notify you of a new lecture
+- Our chat bot will notify you of a new lecture.
 - Also you can see list of past lectures that you wants.

 <br>